home-assistant/home-assistant.io/source/_components/ps4.markdown

 ### Service `edit_media`

 Edit or correct media data attributes.
-Media data will be locked.
+Media data will be locked and not be updated automatically.

 | Service data attribute | Optional | Example                                 | Description                                                                                                                 |
 | ---------------------- | -------- | --------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |